zwill22/libuw12/docs/index.rst

 About
 =======

-libuw12 is an open-source library for calculating UW12 energies and the associated Fock contribution for a given set of integrals.
+Libuw12 is an open-source library for calculating UW12 energies and the associated Fock contribution for a given set of integrals.

+.. include:: ../README.md
+   :parser: myst_parser.sphinx_

 .. toctree::
    :maxdepth: 2